tswater/wrf_hydro_run/README.txt

 Check the output in the DOMAIN and FORCING folders.
 In DOMAIN you should have 4 netcdf files, metadata, fulldom_hires, wrfinput and geo_emd01.nc

+Specifically check the FLOW DIRECTION variable in fulldom_hires

 In the Forcing folder, there should be many files.
 Run ncdump [filename] to verify the forcing data was written properly.